cghane/experimenting-with-synteins/README.md

 tldr: Two closed-loop computational pipelines (**mini-protein** and **small molecule**) both targeting **IL-6**, a key driver of autoimmune disease.

 This project is my optimistic attempt to demonstrate the design-to-chemistry workflow at the core of next-generation therapeutics.
-Each pipeline implements the same design philosophy: generate candidates, filter for drug-like properties, score by predicted binding quality, and iteratively improve via Monte Carlo optimization.

 ---